Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 The bio-availability rate of CBD is the rate that your body absorbs and uses the CBD that you ingest.
 This rate differs greatly between ingestion methods and can affect how well your CBD works.

-This is why it is so important to choose a CBD oil with a good carrier, to increase its bio-availability.
+This is why it matters that you choose a CBD oil with a good carrier, to boost its bio-availability.

 Common carrier oils for CBD